Elementary Enrichment Options

 Each elementary enrichment class is approximately 60 minutes.
 Maximum of 28 students per class (multiple classes can be scheduled back-to-back).

-Field trip + enrichment cost: $15.00 per student and $11 per adult chaperone.
+Field trip + enrichment cost: $15 per student/$11 per adult chaperone.
 One free chaperone is admitted with every five paid student admissions if the group meets the minimum required attendance and ratio.

-All classes are appropriate for grades K-5 unless otherwise noted.
+All classes are adaptable and appropriate for grades K-5 unless otherwise noted.

 Brackitz: Get Moving!